-John Spellar: To ask the Secretary of State for Environment, Food and Rural Affairs, what steps his Department is taking to prevent the spread of Xylella through the importation of infected plants.
+John Spellar: To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent representations he has made to the Government of India on the release of Jagtar Singh Johal.

-John Spellar: Will the hon.
+John Spellar: Will the right hon.
 Gentleman give way?